alt-react/Active-Directory-Home-Lab/README.md

 # Active Directory Home Lab

-## Objective
+## Objectives

-Set up and configure a Home Lab in VirtualBox focused on 4 virtual machines; a Windows 10 PC acting as the target machine, a Kali Linux Machine acting as the attacker machine, a Windows Server 2022 machine acting as an Active Directory Domain Controller, and an Ubuntu Server machine acting the host of a Splunk SIEM instance.
+1) Set up a Home Lab in VirtualBox consisting of 4 VirtualBox virtual machines:

+  - a Windows 10 machine
+  - a Kali Linux Machine
+  - a Windows Server 2022 machine
+  - an Ubuntu Server machine.

+2) Install and configure:

+  - Sysmon
+  - Splunk

+  on our:

+  - Windows 10 machine
+  - Windows Server 2022 machine

+  so they can:

+  - collect telemetry
+  - send log to a Splunk server

 ### Tools Used